MynthAI/mynth-mongodb-queue/README.md

 Default: `30`

-By default, if you don't acknowledge a message within the first 30 seconds after receiving it, it is placed back in the queue so it can be fetched again.
+By default, if you don’t acknowledge a message within the first 30 seconds after receiving it, it is placed back in the queue so it can be fetched again.
 This is called the visibility window.